 The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, convertible debentures and loans.
-The Company designated its cash and receivables as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities, due to related parties, convertible debentures and loans are designated as other financial liabilities, which are measured at amortized cost.
+The Company designated its cash and receivables as financial assets at amortized cost.
+Accounts payable and accrued liabilities, due to related parties, convertible debentures and loans are designated as financial liabilities at amortized cost.